elatov/elatov.github.io/_posts/2012-11-05-vcap5-dca-objective-3-2-optimize-virtual-machine-resources.md

 > *   Because CPU admission control does not consider affinity, a virtual machine with manual affinity settings might not always receive its full reservation.
 Virtual machines that do not have manual affinity settings are not adversely affected by virtual machines with manual affinity settings.
 > *   When you move a virtual machine from one host to another, affinity might no longer apply because the new host might have a different number of processors.
 > *   The NUMA scheduler might not be able to manage a virtual machine that is already assigned to certain processors using affinity.
-> *   Affinity can affect the host&#8217;s ability to schedule virtual machines on multicore or hyperthreaded processors to take full advantage of resources shared on such processors.
+> *   Affinity can affect the host's ability to schedule virtual machines on multicore or hyperthreaded processors to take full advantage of resources shared on such processors.

 ### Configure alternate virtual machine swap locations

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf']);">vSphere Resource Management ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf']);">vSphere Resource Management ESXi 5.0</a>":

 > **Swap File Location**
-> By default, the swap file is created in the same location as the virtual machine&#8217;s configuration file.
+> By default, the swap file is created in the same location as the virtual machine's configuration file.
 >
 > A swap file is created by the ESXi host when a virtual machine is powered on.
 If this file cannot be created, the virtual machine cannot power on.
 Instead of accepting the default, you can also:
 >